 To access the entire article War Must Not Become the New Normal, kindly click on the link.

 Based on a study conducted in the Pakistani town of Haripur that investigated children’s attitudes toward identity, this Peace Brief finds that identity-based divides are in fact not the primary drivers of conflict at the community level, but notes the continuing salience of gender identity, which produces differing social expectations and differing understandings of conflict resolution roles.

-To access the entire conference report How Can Fragile and Conflict-Affected States Improve Their Legitimacy With Their People?, kindly click on the link.
+To access the entire brief Identity, Gender, and Conflict Drivers in Pakistan, kindly click on the link.